 Detail the receptionist-type work you have done in the past, or list all of the actual receptionist work experience you have had.
-Talk about the skills that will come in handy (good internet research skills, an excellent knowledge of Microsoft Word and Excel, etc.) While work experience isn’t always necessary for a receptionist job, it can’t hurt to talk about how you’re an excellent receptionist!
+Talk about the skills that will come in handy (such as computer literacy, minute taking and customer service skills) While work experience isn’t always necessary for a receptionist job, it can’t hurt to talk about how you’re an excellent receptionist!

 Are you a friendly, organized, punctual and outgoing person with good attention to detail?
 Talk about those things, as they are what will make you a top-notch receptionist.
 This is the paragraph to list all of the skills and character traits that qualify you for the job.

 6. Ask for an Interview

 After telling them why you’re the ideal match for the job, prove your confidence by saying something to the effect of "I believe that once you interview me in person, you’ll realize that I am the ideal candidate to be the face of (company name)."